Clemapfel/jluna/docs/~manual.md

 cppcall(::Symbol, xs...) -> Any
 ```

-Unlike Julias `ccall`, we do not supply return or argument types, all of these are automatically deduced by `jluna`.
+Unlike Julias `ccall`, we do not supply return or argument types, all of these are automatically deduced by jluna.
 We are furthmernore not limited to C-friendly types:

 + any `is_boxable` can be used as return type
 + any `is_unboxable` can be used as argument type